-Department of Marine Technology, educates MSc, PhD and postdoc candidates, and conducts research on marine systems and marine structures.
+NTNU, Department of Marine Technology, educates MSc, PhD and postdoc candidates, and conducts research on marine systems and marine structures.
 Centres of Excellence include Centre for Ships and Ocean Structures (CeSOS) and AMOS (Autonomous Marine Operations and Systems).
 The department is host for Rolls-Royce University Technology Centre (UTC).

 Program for Industrial Ecology is an internationally leading institution within its field and has five authors contributing to the forthcoming WG III assessment report of the IPCC.

 Faculty of Maritime Technology and Operations educate candidates on BSc and MSc level.
 The faculty is aiming to be an international knowledge and innovation hub in the field of maritime operations.
 This involves education and research in ship design and marine equipment as well as in the operations of vessels.
 Maritime operations can be regarded as the interplay between technology, human factors and business.
 In many cases it is in the interfaces between these areas that the inspiration arises to innovate and discover new solutions.

 SINTEF Ocean will host the Centre in collaboration with the research partners NTNU and NTNU Ålesund.
 The industry partners, who cover major parts of the maritime value chain, have gained their market positions through a strong focus on technology research and development: